 Note: This story sprang from a long conversation involving my friend Madison and I planning what we would do during a zombie apocalypse.
 If a stranger had passed by and listened to our conversation that day, they may have believed that we were well prepared for a zombie invasion.
 We told a story of bravery, heroism, epic one-liners and happy endings.
 This is not that story.

 I had two loving parents, a sister who I sometimes got along with, and a bunch of great friends who supported me.
-Life was pretty good, despite the clogged pores and teeth that were in sore need of braces.
+Life was pretty good.

-I was a happy, contented eighteen year old with my life ahead of me to think about.
+I was a contented eighteen year old with my life ahead of me to think about.
 I never did anything bad, never committed a felony, never did drugs.
-Actually, now that I think about it, life was pretty monotonous for me.
-I’d either been too chicken or too lazy to do anything risky.
-What could you really do when you’ve been raised all your life in the suburbs where nothing changed and people sat outside in wicker chairs smoking blunts and drinking rotgut whiskey for fun because nothing ever changed.
-That stuff just didn’t seem very appealing to me.
+Actually, now that I think about it, life was pretty monotonous.
+Lame, boring, lacking in life experiences.

 |Betty White||as Sam|